-The master's degree programs of the Department of Marriage and Family at Fuller Seminary's School of Psychology are designed to prepare persons for service in the fields of marital and family therapy, family life education, and marriage and family studies.
+The master's degree program of the Department of Marriage and Family at Fuller Seminary's School of Psychology is designed to prepare persons for service in the fields of marital and family therapy and/or marriage and family ministry.
 We seek to offer an educational environment that fosters personal integrity, Christian vision, and professional competence.